Kobeep/Docker_Container_monitor/README.md

 ## Overview

 `Docker_Container_monitor` is a lightweight CLI tool written in `Go` that helps monitor running Docker containers and their services.
 It provides real-time information about container states and checks if the services inside the containers are available.
-The project includes a `Python` installer script to automate the setup process.
+The project includes a `Python` installer script to automate the setup process and supports monitoring remote Docker hosts via SSH.

 ## Features

 - ✅ **Automatic container detection** - No need to manually specify container names.
 - ✅ **Service health check** - Verifies if the services inside containers are accessible.
+- ✅ **Remote monitoring support** - Monitor Docker containers on remote hosts over SSH.
 - ✅ **Multiple output modes** - Choose between full status, container state, or service availability.
 - ✅ **Simple CLI commands** - Use `monitor` to get an instant overview.
 - ✅ **Systemd integration** - Runs as a background service to keep monitoring automatically.